Subspace stabilisers in hyperbolic lattices: Introduction

+This fact has as a consequence that a totally geodesic immersion $N \subseteq M$ of arithmetic hyperbolic orbifolds is a composition of two totally geodesic immersions $N \subseteq S \subseteq M$.
+The immersion $N \subseteq S$ is determined by the factor $\mathrm{Res}_{K/k}(\mathbf{L})$, and $N$ is a {\itshape Weil restriction subspace} of $S$, while the immersion of $S$ into $M$ as a subform subspace depends on the compact factor $\mathbf{C}$.
+We provide a description of totally geodesic immersions of arithmetic hyperbolic orbifolds obtained as either Weil restriction subspaces or subform subspaces in Section \ref{sec:kinds-of-subspaces}.
+In combination with Theorem \ref{teo:embeddings-hyperbolic-orbifolds}, this gives a complete classification of geodesic immersions between non-exceptional arithmetic hyperbolic orbifolds.

+The work of Bergeron and Clozel \cite{BC17} actually implies that $7$-dimensional type-III orbifolds do not admit totally geodesic immersions into higher dimensional arithmetic hyperbolic orbifolds: if such a space were totally geode\-si\-cally immersed in a type-I or type-II space, then by passing to a sufficiently large congruence cover one would create a non-zero first homology class in the covering manifold (cf. \cite[Corollary~1.8]{BC13}), and by restriction (and injectivity of the stable restriction map in cohomology) one would contradict the main result of \cite{BC17}.
+Theorem \ref{teo:3-dim-type-III-in-7-dim-type-III} shows that certain $3$-dimensional type-III orbifolds immerse in $7$-dimensional type-III spaces.
+The question remaining open is if there exist any other immersions between arithmetic hyperbolic orbifolds which involves type-III spaces.

-It is worth stressing the fact that by Theorem \ref{theorem-fc}, all totally geodesic suborbifolds in an arithmetic orbifold are fc.
-For non--arithmetic lattices we can give examples of maximal totally geodesic subspaces of codimension $1$ which are not fc.
-Note that by \cite{BFMS20} the number of such subspaces is always finite.
+It is worth stressing the fact that all codimension-$1$ totally geodesic suborbifolds in an arithmetic $n$-orbifold are fc-subspaces.
+In Section \ref{sec:non-fc-arithmetic} we show how to build examples of non-fc subspaces (of high codimension) in arithmetic hyperbolic orbifolds.
+For non-arithmetic lattices we can give examples of totally geodesic subspaces of codimension $1$ which are not fc-subspaces.
+Note that by \cite{BFMS20} the number of such subspaces is always finite, although we do not have an effective upper bound for their number.